umareefarooq/Andriod-Studio-Small-Apps/README.md

    First type of listview, i.e. static. (only works with string arrays)

-   Three steps to implement static listview
+   Three steps to implement static listview:

   Step 1 is to make a listview in activity.xml